Gunnar Geisse: Musical career

 Geisse lost the two middle fingers on his right hand in a mountain climbing accident in 1992.
 With the severity of the injury and subsequent operations, it was unclear as to whether Geisse would be able to continue his playing career.
 It was during his hospital stays that he was able to contemplate the implications of 20th century new music compositional techniques, and in so doing discovered his deep interest in structure.
 He wrote his first composition during one of his hospital stays.
 For him to have a good aural understanding of the piece, he proceeded to overdub the tracks – some 200 in total.
 Out of his interest in structure, Geisse worked together with the Institute for Experimental Physics at the University of Magdeburg in the area of complexity theory, non-linear phenomena and simulation, and inserted structural models of nature into his music.
 The recording was released under the title "AtEM".

 While judging a music composition competition, Hans Zender - conductor of the SWR symphony orchestra und professor for composition at the College of Music and Arts in Frankfurt, Germany - took notice of Geisse's extraordinary music.
 Subsequently Gunnar Geisse received a stipend to compose at the prestigious Schloss Solitude Academy for one year.
 It was at Solitude that he composed "Das diskrete Jetzt" (The Discrete Now).
 He delved deeper into the phenomena of musical time.
-On a renewed search for natural structural references, he received suggestions and impetus from the Institute for Medical Psychology at the Ludwig-Maximilian University (LMU) in Munich on the theme "time and its perception".
+On a renewed search for natural structural references, he received suggestions and impetus from the Institute for Medical Psychology at LMU Munich on the theme "time and its perception".
 The classic compositional parameters of tempo, meter, and rhythm are pushed into the background by this broadening of perspective through a psychological perception of time.